opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Machine-Information.md

 -   **Time Zone**: (Optional) Lists a user-defined name for the time zone where the machine physically exists.
--   **Time Offset from SAM**: Lists the read-only setting that shows the calculated value of the difference between the machine\'s time and SAM\'s time.
+-   **Time Offset from SAM**: Lists the read-only setting that shows the calculated value of the difference between the machine's time and SAM's time.
 This field only appears if the machine has Time Zone Name and Time Offset from UTC (hours) configured, AND the SAM has stored its Time Zone Name and Offset from UTC in the database.
 -   **TLS**: Lists whether this machine should use TLS.